Chiral anomaly induced nonlinear Nernst and thermal Hall effects in Weyl semimetals: Nonlinear planar thermoelectric transport in Weyl Semimetals

 In Fig.~1, we show the $k_x$-$k_z$ plane projection of the modulated Berry curvature $\widetilde{\bm{\Omega}}_{\bm{k},\alpha(l)}$ without/with tilt.
 As shown in Fig.~1, a finite tilt can not only shift the Fermi surface (black dashed lines) along $k_z$-axis, it also results in an asymmetric distribution of the modulated Berry curvature (indicated by the colors) with respect to the Fermi surface.
 Because of this, a finite tilt strength leads to a non-zero net contribution on the Fermi surface and thus, is indispensable for the nonlinear planar transport coefficients to be non-zero.
 Note that, to better track the tilt induced changes of the distribution of the modulated Berry curvature $\widetilde{\bm{\Omega}}_{\bm{k},\alpha(l)}$ nearby the Fermi surface, they are now normalized by their own maximum value in each panel of Fig.~1.

 Based on Eq.~(12) and (14), we can now straightforwardly calculate the zero-temperature chiral anomaly induced nonlinear Hall effect (CNHE) coefficient $\sigma^0_{yxx}$.
 We found $\sigma^0_{yxx}= c^{\prime}_{\sigma} R_s/\mu^2$ ($c^{\prime}_{\sigma}$, the modified constant factor), consistent with what has been obtained in Ref. \cite{chiralanomaly_2020Li}.
 Note that, $\sigma^0_{yxx}$ is linearly tilt-dependent, so are the coefficients $\alpha_{yxx}, l_{yxx}$ according to Eq.~(13).
 It will be interesting to numerically check the chemical potential dependency of $\alpha_{yxx}, l_{yxx}$ for a linearized Weyl Hamiltonian.
 In Fig.~2, we plot the nonlinear planar thermoelectric transport coefficients $\alpha_{yxx}, l_{yxx}$ as a function of the chemical potential in panel (a), (b) respectively.
 The circled lines are numerical results at different temperatures based on Eq.~(10), while the horizontal blue solid lines are based on the analytical results in Eq.~(13) (along with $\sigma^0_{yxx}=c^{\prime}_{\sigma} R_s/\mu^2$).
 At chemical potentials away from the Weyl node ($\mu>0.2v_F$), both $\mu^2 \alpha_{yxx}$ (top panel) and $\mu^3 l_{yxx}$ (bottom panel) are convergently proportional to a constant at different temperatures, indicating the chemical potential dependency of $\alpha_{yxx} \propto \mu^{-2}, l_{yxx} \propto \mu^{-3}$ respectively.
-As shown in Fig.~2, there are obvious deviations from the horizontal blue solid lines at higher temperatures (e.g., $T=80, 120 K$) and smaller chemical potentials ($\mu <0.2 v_F$, closer to the Weyl cone), attributed to the omitted higher order terms in Eq.~(13).
-We want to stress that, when dealing with chemical potentials closer to the Weyl cones, we must count in the contributions from the higher order terms for $\sigma_{yxx}, \alpha_{yxx}$ and $l_{yxx}$, since $\mu^{-n}$ appearing in the derivatives of $\sigma^0_{yxx}$ ($\propto \mu^{-2}$) with respect to chemical potential becomes divergently large in the limit of $\mu \rightarrow 0$.
 The insets in Fig.~(2) show us a linear dependence on the tilt strength for $\alpha_{yxx}$ and $l_{yxx}$ with different chemical potentials (indicated by the colors) in the top and bottom panels respectively, consistent with $\sigma^0_{yxx}\propto R_s$ as we analytically obtained earlier.